 By Tudor times the Newmans had acquired the feudal right of advowson over the Rectorship of Fifehead in Dorset, and installed members of their own family.
 In 1663, Humphrey Newman of Wincanton died without a male heir, and the advowson passed to his second cousin, Richard Newman of Fifehead Magdalen Manor, who had meantime purchased the investiture of the parish of Sparkford from Lovel, baron of Castle Cary.
 Richard married into wealthy families twice.
 He married first on 5th May 1614 Elizabeth SYMONS of Woodford Castle, co.
 Somerset, who died in childbirth leaving him with a daughter, Anna, later married to Robert WHESTE of Dorset.
 He married secondly Elizabeth de Guise PERRY, of Castle Kenn, Somerset, sole heiress of the fortune of Christopher Perry and Elinor de Guise.
 This marriage to the grand-daughter of Sir William GUISE of Elmore, Bart.Royal, placed their children in court circles near the political intrigues of Charles I and Queen Henriette Marie.

 On 30th October 1635, Thomas [III] Newman of Fifehead, scholar of Pembroke College Oxford aged 15 years, 'matriculated with his younger brother Richard [II]'.
-He died unmarried in 1664[/8?], either the same year as or not long after his father, leaving his estates to Colonel Richard Newman, barrister-at-law, first of Evercreech Park (11).
+He died unmarried in 1668, his estates passing to Colonel Richard Newman, barrister-at-law, first of Evercreech Park (11).
 Richard put his name, popularity and fortune at the disposal of the royalist faction, and during the early Civil War period was elevated to the War Cabinet as High Steward, roughly equivalent to the office of 'first minister'.
 Large sums from the Perry-Guise fortune aided Stuart kings Charles I and II.
 At the Battle of Worcester (1651), Richard held the gates of the City to enable Charles II's retreat, a gallant feat which earned his senior grandson a baronetcy in posthumous gratitude following the King's restoration.
-As well, the arms of all descendants of Colonel Richard were distinguished by a 'portcullis or surmounted by a crown' representing service to the crown before the Gates of Worcester (§.iii).
+As well, the arms of all descendants of Colonel Richard were distinguished by a 'portcullis or [gold] surmounted by a crown' representing service to the crown before the Gates of Worcester (§.iii).